Get

 Dr. Marty’s food is freeze-dried to preserve all the nutrients.
 The website does not give much information about where the food is made, but you can buy this food on multiple online sites and select retail stores.
 Their headquarters are located in Woodland Hills, California.

-The freeze-dried method retains as many vital nutrients as possible, and if your dog prefers kibble to fresh food, Dr. Marty’s could be the better option.
+The freeze-dried method is designed to preserve raw nutrients, and if your dog does better on a shelf-stable freeze-dried raw food than a refrigerated fresh food, Dr. Marty’s could be the better option.

 What Ingredients Are in Dr. Marty’s Natural Blend?